Narayani-Julia/crwn-clothing-nara/README.md

 - set up the storage first
 - set up the call
 - need to set up a context(1. provider, 2. value)
--- context set up with a dataset
+-- provider set up with a default dataset
 - initialize the context with reacts createContext
 - exporrt the provider --> needs children so we can pass it in between the product context provider -- provider needs a useState for the data